Payment Gateway Questions & Answers

 Q. Do I need a merchant account to use e-Path?

 A. Yes.
-You need to be able to charge the credit cards e-Path has safely handled and delivered to you in exactly the same way as you would if someone faxed through an order with their credit card details on it, or even paid you over the phone quoting their credit card details or sent you a completed mail order with payment.
-It is the merchant account, not the gateway, that actually settles funds from a credit card transaction into your account.
+You need to be able to charge the credit cards e-Path has safely handled and delivered to you in exactly the same way as you would if someone faxed through an order with their credit card details on it, paid you over the phone quoting their credit card details or sent you a completed mail order with payment or if they handed you their credit card in person.
+It is the merchant facility, not the gateway, that actually settles funds from a credit card transaction into your account.

 Q. Is it really true e-Path doesn't charge credit card transaction fees?